drolsen/postcss-in-out/README.md

 <div align="center">
   <img src="/assets/logo.png" width="300" />
-  <p style="margin-top: 25px;">Plugin to add before and after hooks to POSTCSS.</p>
+  <p style="margin-top: 25px;">Plugin to add `preBuild` and `postBuild` hooks for global features.</p>

 [![Build Status](https://travis-ci.com/drolsen/postcss-in-out.svg?branch=master)](https://travis-ci.com/drolsen/postcss-in-out)
 [![dependencies Status](https://david-dm.org/drolsen/postcss-in-out/status.svg)](https://david-dm.org/drolsen/postcss-in-out)
 [![devDependencies Status](https://david-dm.org/drolsen/postcss-in-out/dev-status.svg)](https://david-dm.org/drolsen/postcss-in-out?type=dev)
 </div>

+### Why POSTCSSInOut
+The main idea of POSTCSSInOut is to finally bring a global context to developers!
+This helps with the following:

+- Can help to reduce needed postcss-plugins that help clean up non global context features.
+- Can help to reduce bundle size by work with features such as media query packing globally.
+- Simplifies the Postcss API usage for developers who assume their feature to be working in a global context.

 ### How it works
-POSTCSS is GREAT!
-POSTCSS is POWERFULL!
-POSTCSS is limited to per-file compilation scopes?

-If you have ever tried to author your own POSTCSS plugins, you may have quickly noticed that although the compilations happens at a per file scope.
-This means you can't use variables, mixins or methods globally, without creating what some consider "rats nest" of imports statements across many CSS source CSS files.

-If you have ever wished for there was a way to run (or author) POSTCSS plugins/API over global sheet context, then this is the plugin for you!

-Introducing POSTCSS In-Out!

-With this plugin, you now have the ability to define POSTCSS plugins in to what are called `preBuild` and `postBuild` webpack hooks.

-Everything in the `preBuild` configuration is sent along to the normal POSTCSS compilation POSTCSS (single file compilation scopes).
-While everything in the `postBuild` configuration hook, is processed after the normal POSTCSS over your entine compiled sheet providing a global scope to Plugins and API.
+By default Postcss compilations happen at a per-css-file context, not a global full-sheet context.
+This means you can't define variables, mixins, methods etc. to be global across your source css files.

+With POSTCSSInOut however, you are now offered both `preBuild` and `postBuild` context hooks!
+By leveraging these two context hooks, developers can define what custom (or community) Postcss plugins/features ought to be globally available to source css files.

+For instance, without POSTCSSInOut; sharing :root {} variables across two files would be done in one of two ways:
+- Create a file system hiarchy CSS of import order that emphasis variables first.
+- Import file A into file B, to use file A's variables within file B.

+With POSTCSSInOut, simply define community `postcss-variables` plugin to ran in the global context, and viola all variables declarations should be available globally to all src css files.

 ---